 Treatment of Agoraphobia

-The goal of treatment is to help you function effectively.
-The success of treatment usually depends on the severity of the phobia.
+The goal of treatment is to help you feel and function better.
+The success of treatment usually depends in part on how severe the agoraphobia is.

 When to Contact a Health Professional

-Call for an appointment with your health care provider if you develop symptoms of agoraphobia.
+Call for an appointment with your health care provider if you have symptoms of agoraphobia.